connor-powers/SatSim/README.md

    - Continuous (low) thrust maneuvers to change argument of perigee

       - Note: Thrust profiles of argument of periapsis change maneuvers are calculated assuming a "continuous" maneuver takes place (i.e., a burn arc angle $\alpha = \pi/2$ radians in https://apps.dtic.mil/sti/tr/pdf/ADA384536.pdf).
 Therefore it is not recommended to use this feature outside of parameter ranges where this assumption does not hold.
+Maneuvers that take place over a fraction of an orbit are not recommended.

 ## TO DO